department-of-veterans-affairs/vets-json-schema/README.md

     - Changing the `type` on a schema's property
     - Removing values in the `enum` key of a schema's property
     - and anything else that would break the expectations of vets-api or vets-website
-  - If applicable, add a link to your PR that references a vets-api, or vets-website PR that addresses the breaking changes
 - Run `npm update` or `yarn update` to update `package-lock.json`.
 - Commit the changes to `package.json` and `package-lock.json`